Skip to main content

 Successful working at home means mastery of those skills.
 Managing remote workers means you need the absolute knowledge they can get the job done from the makeshift offices in their basements.
 In both cases, verifiable digital credentials are necessary, now more than ever.
 But that's just the tip of the iceberg.

 It's not just about your employees learning new technical skills to do their jobs.
 The need for digital credentials is bigger than that now.
 According to McKinsey, workers in all industries must be nimble, able to adapt, and above all, have the skills to take on new roles, responsibilities, and even jobs as their workplaces shift on these changing economic tides.
-COVID widened the skills gap that the workforce was already dealing with.
+C

 As McKinsey reports, "To meet this challenge, companies should craft a talent strategy that develops employees' critical digital and cognitive capabilities, their social and emotional skills, and their adaptability and resilience.
 Now is the time for companies to double down on their learning budgets and commit to reskilling.
 Developing this muscle will also strengthen companies for future disruptions."